 - Cox Academy Website – OUSD

-Garfield Grammar School opened in March of 1887 with two classes the seventh and the eight grades.
+Garfield Grammar School opened in March of 1887 with two classes the seventh and the eighth grades.
 The teachers will be Miss Murray and Miss Ellen Gibbs.

 The school was named for the 20th U.S. President, James A. Garfield, who was assassinated in 1881.